ftschirpke/nf-cws/README.md

 This plugin enables Nextflow to communicate with a Common Workflow Scheduler instance and transfer the required information.

+For more information on the scheduling, see the [scheduler repository](https://github.com/CommonWorkflowScheduler/KubernetesScheduler) and the [respective papers](#citation):

 ### Supported Executors

 - k8s